-Prof. Martonosi and her group engage in a range of computer architecture research projects in the areas of Heterogeneous Parallelism, Verifiable and Translatable Memory Models, and Power-Efficient Computing.
+Prof. Martonosi and her group engage in a range of computer architecture research projects in the areas of Heterogeneous Parallelism, Verifiable and Secure Memory Models, and Quantum Computing.
 Their work has led to the top-cited papers in several major conferences, as well as real-world impact through deployments.

 The computational bottleneck in applying state-of-the-art iterative methods to ML/optimization is often the so-called "projection step".
 We design projection-free optimization algorithms that replaces projections by more efficient linear optimization steps.
 Recent results include a projection-free algorithm for online learning and the first linearly convergent projection-free algorithm.